tapas98vashi/DailyJournal/README.md

 Then open the terminal in your project folder and run node app.js to run our server.

 Finally, you can use localhost:3000 to run your application.
 And run localhost:3000/compose to add the article and permanently save it to mongoDb database.

+Feel free to contact me at tapasvashi98@gmail.com for any doubts.